PaulioRandall/p90/README.md

 # P90

 A minimalist CSS pre-processor for Svelte.
-No need to learn fancy syntax like other other CSS tooling.
+No need to learn fancy syntax.

 The rest of the introduction is hidden within the examples because you really don't give a damn.